marcus-at-localhost/docs/en/administration/server-preparation.md

 http://your_domain
 ```

+ > **Note:** Make sure that you configured your domain name

 You’ll see a page like this:

 ![hello-world](../../_assets/administration/server-preparation/hello-world.png)

 If you see this page, it means your Apache virtual host is working as expected.

+## 6. Install AtroCore Application
-Now you can continue to install your AtroCore Application.
+Now your server prepared to install AtroCore Application.
+[Go to](https://github.com/atrocore/atrocore-docs/blob/master/en/administration/installation.md#2-install-atrocore-atropim-atrodam-etc-application) install guide.